Published by Jeremy. Last Updated on December 12, 2023.

 The standouts here are the sauces, a cholula cream as well as a spicy bullseye sauce that should be put on just about everything, as well as their tortilla shells that are grilled just a bit longer than most.
 If you are looking for tacos that are heavy on the meat compared to other spots, definitely give this one a try for their $3 per taco creations.

-Bull River Taco is located at 1707 Murray Avenue in Squirrel Hill and 4849 Clairton Blvd in the South Hills.
+Bull River Taco is located at 1707 Murray Avenue in Squirrel Hill as well as 4849 Clairton Blvd and 698 Washington Road in the South Hills.
 We visited the Squirrel Hill location for our review.

-Brassero Grill is a popular food truck that offers a fairly straightforward menu with creations such as tacos, burritos, and quesadillas.
+Brassero Grill was a popular food truck turned restaurant in Braddock, PA, that offers a fairly straightforward menu with creations such as tacos, burritos, and quesadillas.
 All you have to do is pick your style, your meat, and off you go!

 Vagabond Taco Truck